-Students also have the opportunity to benefit from the knowledge and experience of CEMS alumni via the online CEMS Global Advisory & Mentoring Platform ("GAMP") and the local Student-Alumni Mentorship Programs ("SAMP"), vital initiatives that enables alumni to provide quidance to future graduates on their career planning, personal development, and to provide support for a successful application and interview process.
+Students benefit from the knowledge and experience of CEMS alumni via the online CEMS Global Advisory & Mentoring Platform ("GAMP") and the local Student-Alumni Mentorship Programs ("SAMP").
+These are vital initiatives that enables alumni to provide guidance to future graduates on their career planning, personal development, and to provide support for a successful application and interview process.

-Students can access the online GAMP as CEMS Advice Seekers with their cemsmail.org address at https://cems.evisors.com/login.
+Students can access the online CEMS Global Advisory & Mentoring Platform (GAMP) as CEMS Advice Seekers with their cemsmail.org address at cems.firsthand.com.

-Students should address their Programme Manager, CEMS Club or Alumni Local Committee to find out more about their local SAMP.
+Students should address their Programme Manager, CEMS Club or Alumni Local Committee to find out more about their local Student-Alumni Mentorship Programs (SAMP).